janne65483576/Own-Cpu-and-software/README.md

 - assembler is finished, but need label support
 - the simulator is changed to the new instruction set.
 But need a loot of flag arithmetic.

+- everything is broken again the assembler need big changes.